waterbycounty

 What's happening with rivers in Kewaunee County right now?

-Kewaunee County's primary USGS streamgage on the KEWAUNEE RIVER is currently reading 72.8 cubic feet per second — 85% of the long-term mean of 85.89 cfs.
+Kewaunee County's primary USGS streamgage on the KEWAUNEE RIVER has a pipeline snapshot of 72.8 cubic feet per second — 85% of the long-term mean of 85.89 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Kewaunee County water compare to the Wisconsin average?